-District of Columbia Earns a C on State Report Card, Ranks 28th in Nation
+District of Columbia Earns a C-Minus on State Report Card, Ranks 38th in Nation

 Download Education Week's Exclusive Report Card

-The District of Columbia’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.
+The District of Columbia’s 2014 Highlights Report includes the state’s full report card, including results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
+This year’s State Highlights Report also includes the Early Education Index and a special analysis of data on enrollment in early-childhood programs.